TosbackCgusBridge-Bot/CGUs-versions/Depositfiles/Privacy Policy.md

-**A substantial amount information is collected during rendering services DepositFiles in ordinary course of business due to technological or contractual necessity.
-DepositFiles shall do its best to safeguard your privacy within the legal boundaries.
-In other words we do not collect more data than necessary for proper rendering of Services and we do our best to keep any collected information confidential unless legally obliged otherwise.**
+**A substantial amount information is collected during rendering services DepositFiles in ordinary course of business.
+DepositFiles shall do its best to safeguard your privacy within the legal boundaries.**

 1.  **Information not considered private:**